 Our track refurbishment requires a lot of gravel to use as ballast – a LOT of gravel!
 Cypress Paving Ltd. will be providing the gravel we need and are donating 20% of it.
-This means big savings for the project and we are so pleased to work with the Mitchell family and Cypress Paving on getting closer to raising $101K for the 101!
+This means big savings for the project and we are so pleased to work with the Williams family and Cypress Paving on getting closer to raising $101K for the 101!

 “I know it’s summer when I hear the train whistle.”